Does this test have other names?

 Many things may affect your lab test results.
 These include the method each lab uses to do the test.
 Even if your test results are different from the normal value, you may not have a problem.
 To learn what the results mean for you, talk with your health care provider.

-A positive result does not necessarily mean you need medical treatment.
-If you have antiphospholipid syndrome, your doctor may suggest treatment that includes warfarin, an anti-clotting medication.
-Your health care provider will interpret the results in light of your overall health.
+A positive result does not mean you need treatment.
+If you have antiphospholipid syndrome, your provider may suggest treatment that includes warfarin, an anti-clotting medicine.
+Your provider will tell you what the results mean in light of your overall health.

 How is this test done?